11 Mardi Gras Traditions You Need to Know About (from King Cakes to Coconut Throwing)

 6. Bead Throws

-All manner of things are thrown from the floats at Mardi Gras, but the beads are a biggie.
+All kinds of things are thrown from the floats at Mardi Gras, but the beads are a biggie.
 So, who started the tradition of throwing glass beads at a captivated crowd?
 You guessed it, another major Krewe is behind this one: The Twelfth Night Revelers, a group who kicked off the tradition in 1870.
 All the other Krewes caught on pretty quickly, and various ‘throws’ became a hallmark of the festival.
 Fortunately, glass beads have been replaced with the safer, plastic sort—but you can still expect to walk away from Mardi Gras with a bag of goodies, including the famous beads, doubloons and an assortment of handmade tchotchkes.
 Heads up!

 7. King Cake